mahshidesmaeelian/Python-Assignments/Assignment 22/Noises/readme.md

-This code adds some noises to a simple photo^-^
+This code adds some noises to a simple photo

-You can obviousely see the result in following photos*o*
+You can obviousely see the result in following photos^-^

 Original photo: